aryoda/tryCatchLog/README.md

 ## FAQ

-### Can I install the package via CRAN or from another repository

-A prebuilt package file is currently not available but planned (e. g. via a separate github release project).

-The package shall be published on [CRAN](https://cran.r-project.org/) only if there is enough demand for that.

 ### How do I find bug reports, feature requests and other issues?

 You can browse and add your own issues at https://github.com/aryoda/tryCatchLog/issues